aksommerville/fullmoon4/etc/doc/maps-format.md

-buried_door X Y GSBIT MAPID DSTX DSTY callback EVID CBID PARAM ancillary # Will not be targetted by crow guidance, and not participate in travel coverage.
+buried_door X Y GSBIT MAPID DSTX DSTY callback EVID CBID PARAM ancillary # Will not be targetted by crow guidance, and not participate in travel coverage. event_trigger X Y EVENTID # for fmn_game.h:fmn_game_event_listen.
+Not the same events as "callback".
 ```

 Resource IDs may be name or number.